AmirulAndalib/Android-Kernel-Tutorials/README.md

 >
 > **I take zero responsibility for your mistakes.** If you can’t follow instructions properly, don’t expect me to fix what you messed up.
 This guide is here to help, not to babysit.
 >
 > If you successfully compile the kernel, great!
 That means the guide works.
-If your kernel doesn’t boot, it’s your job to debug it, check the logs, and figure it out.
+If your kernel doesn’t boot, it’s your job to **debug it, check the logs, and figure it out like a real developer.**
 >
 > And if you skip the docs and then ask me stupid questions because you screwed up? **I’ll laugh at you.**